jszgb/jszgb.com/README.md

 Slides should go to our [slides folder](https://github.com/jszgb/jszgb.github.io/blob/master/slides/slides.md).

-Purpose a meetup topic by opening a [new issue](https://github.com/jszgb/jszgb.github.io/issues/new).
+Propose a meetup topic by opening a [new issue](https://github.com/jszgb/jszgb.github.io/issues/new).

 For any questions, please open up [an issue](https://github.com/jszgb/jszgb.github.io/issues/new).